 The higher the scale the more the bubble will fill up with the second color starting from the outside area to the highlight point.
 Using them with gradient fills can look like this:

 When using gradients with more colors the scale is crunched because it is applied between two neighbour colors leading to different effects:

 Fixed transition patternsAs shown at the beginning a fixed transition pattern is placed in the middle of the transition between two colors.
 It just defines pixels that use the first color while others use the second color.
-There is no scaling, it is always used as is, they are drawn to be seamlessly repeatable into a direction.
+There is no scaling, it is always used as is, they are drawn to be seamlessly repeatable into a direction, either vertically or horizontally.
 Some built in samples:

 You can see that they only contain black pixels (first color) and white pixels (second color).
 The system automatically uses them horizontally or vertically when using with gradient fills.
 To recognize an image as a fixed halftone pattern it must contain only two colors, ideally black and white: